CodeHubJunction/java/LambdaAndStreams/01_lambda/01_LambdaExpression.md

 - The return statement is required when the lambda expression body is a block statement and it needs to return a value.
 - The () is required when the lambda expression has no arguments or when the type of the arguments is explicitly specified.

-## Key Concepts

-- _Lambda expression_: A concise way to represent a function or a block of code.
-- _Functional interface_: An interface that has a single abstract method (SAM).
-- _SAM_: Single abstract method.

-## Use Cases

-- _Event handling_: Lambda expressions can be used to handle events, such as button clicks or keyboard input.
-- _Data processing_: Lambda expressions can be used to process data, such as filtering or mapping data.
-- _Functional programming_: Lambda expressions can be used to implement functional programming concepts, such as map, filter, and reduce.

 # Type Inference in Lambda Expressions: Step-by-Step Explanation

 ## Introduction